archivesspace-deprecated/aReports/README.md

 1. On Windows 7/8 there is a bug in Java which prevents program information from being stored.
 Follow the instructions at http://stackoverflow.com/questions/16428098/groovy-shell-warning-could-not-open-create-prefs-root-node
 2. Given the reports have a dependency on stored functions, only the MySQL backend is supported at this time.
+3. By default, the JDBC connection information for a tracer database is provided for testing purposes.